mautic/developer-documentation-new/docs/plugins/mvc.rst

      - Required
      - Type
      - Description
-   * - activeLink
+   * - ``activeLink``
      - OPTIONAL
      - string
-     - The ID of the menu item that should be activated dynamically to match ajax response.
+     - Sets the ID of the menu item that Mautic should activate dynamically to match the AJAX response.
    * - route
      - OPTIONAL
      - string
-     - The route that should be pushed to the browser’s address bar to match ajax response.
+     - This pushes the route to the browser’s address bar to match AJAX response.
-   * - mauticContent
+   * - ``mauticContent``
      - OPTIONAL
      - string
-     - Used to generate the JS method to call after ajax content is injected into the DOM.
-If set as ``helloWorldDetails``, Mautic will check for and execute ``Mautic.helloWorldDetailsOnLoad()``.
+     - It generates the JS method to call after Mautic injects AJAX content into the DOM.
+If set as ``helloWorldDetails``, Mautic checks for and execute ``Mautic.helloWorldDetailsOnLoad()``.
    * - callback
      - OPTIONAL
      - string
-     - A Mautic namespaced JS function executed before response is injected.
+     - Mautic executes a namespaced JS function before injecting the response.
 If set, Mautic passes the response to this function and does not process content.
    * - redirect
      - OPTIONAL
      - string
-     - The URL to force a page redirect instead of injecting ajax content.
+     - The URL to force a page redirect instead of injecting AJAX content.
    * - target
      - OPTIONAL
      - string